NSAPH-Projects/pm_no2_o3-adrd_hospitalization-medicare-causalgps/inst/contribute.md

 - Since we experiment with various hypotheses in our research, it is important to make setting up a run and collecting results as straightforward as possible without writing too much code by the researchers.
 - Each run should be documented, and the documentation should include details of the environment for each sub-project, as well as the code used to carry out the research.
 - Access to data beyond the project folder should be seamless.
+- Users should be able to access as many external data sets as they wish from different resources.

 ## Strucutre